mbianchidev/mbianchidev/README.md

 #### Hi there!

-- 🔭 I'm currently exploring Astro and leetcoding for interviews
+- 🔭 I'm currently leetcoding and applying to US-based companies :)
 - 📫 How to reach me: [click here](https://mb-consulting.dev/all-links)

 Fun facts: I'm a gamer, combat sports amateur fighter, metal singer and electronic music producer!